RickWang-wh/BookNotes/Tools of Titans.md

 > _Anything you want - Derek Sivers_
 > _Seeking Wisdom: From Darwin to Munger - Peter Bevelin_
 > _Awaken the Giant within - Tony Robbins_
+- "If (more) information was the answer, then we'd all be billionaires with perfect abs."
+- "How to thrive in an unknowable future?
+Choose the plan with the most options.
+The best plan is the one that lets you change your plans."
+- When you are earlier in your career, the best strategy is to just say "yes" to everything.
+Every little gig.
+You just never know what are the lottery tickets.
+- Don't be a donkey.
+You can do everything you want to do, you just need foresight and patience.
+- **Once you have some success —— if it't not a "Hell, yes!" it's a "NO".**
+- **"Busy" = Out of control**
+-